Dirt Bike Overheating: 7 Causes (Explained For Beginners)

 Once you pass through the technical tasks, open up the throttle to permit more fuel to flow into the engine.
 It will help to cool the engine and improve airflow over the radiator.

 Use the clutch as much as possible while riding.
-Frequent use of the clutch increases the burden on the engine and, as a result, will reduce air flow.
+Frequent clutch use strains the engine, reducing airflow.
 Don’t double clutch until it’s needed.

 Don’t hold the throttle open for too long when there is no wheel spinning.
 Throttle also plays a major role in crossing the temperature boundaries.